13 Tips on Learning a New Language Fast and Conquering Your Study Goals

-“I studied Spanish for seven years in school, but all I can remember is hola and adios.”
+“I studied Spanish for seven years in school, but all I can remember is hola (hello) and adios (goodbye).”

 Learning a new language is one of the most enriching and rewarding skills we can acquire over a lifetime, but why is it so difficult?
 If you studied a language in school, why are you still unable to carry out a basic conversation?

-You don’t want to spend another seven years re-learning a language the wrong way again, so here are five ways to learn a language fast!
+You don’t want to spend another seven years re-learning a language the wrong way again, so here are nine ways to learn a language fast!

 But is it truly possible to keep ourselves in a situation where we have no choice but to use our language skills?
 Yes!

 In China, I was assigned to work at a school in a less industrialized part of Shenzhen.
 Although it was a city of over 12 million people, it was rare to find any Chinese people fluent in English.
 Most of the time, I was the only foreigner within a given five-mile radius.

 This was insanely frustrating at first, but it forced me to start learning the language.
 If I wanted to order food at a restaurant or find my way around the city, I had to start communicating with the locals.
 Within a few weeks, I acquired dozens of new, useful phrases that may have taken me months to learn otherwise.

 Not living abroad?
 No problem!
 There are still plenty of ways to make learning unavoidable, such as:

 - Switching your cell phone or social media to the language you are studying